 Here’s what would happen if I bought a new car:

 First I would be excited.
 The new car smell.
 Feeling like a boss when you drive anywhere (as if other drivers even care what kind of car you drive).
 You look at it and think “yeah, that’s mine.”

 Then I would be like “ugh.
 Gotta make that car payment.”
 Every month would be a reminder that I just spent money.
 Did I need to spend that money?
-And don’t forget the about the cheap car insurance in Sarasota I would also have to buy.
+And don’t forget the about the cheap car insurance available from Kansas Agents I would also have to buy.
 I have a perfectly fine car right now.
 The only reason to get a new car would be because I want things.
 Why?
 To feel better about myself?
 Nonsense.
 The entire purpose of advertising is to make you feel like you’re not good enough without the product being advertised.
 I am good enough, darn it.
 I’m awesome.

 Finally would be acceptance.
 Not buyer’s remorse, but more like that morose feeling of being stuck with a payment (which serves as a constant reminder) of something you did that wasn’t the best choice.
 How does that new car feel now?

 And that’s why I believe I’m wired differently from other people.
 I see everyone else running around trying to buy the newest and best version of whatever the new gadget of the week is.
 “Check it out, I just got a new iPhone!”
 Really dude?
 Cuz it’s exactly the same as the previous one.

 And that is why I won’t be buying a new car.

 But I might see if my brother will let me borrow his.
 It is really nice.